top of page

 Many people dream of going dogsledding—but what if you could enjoy exciting winter activities with your own dog?

 From Corgis to Labradors and Boxers, many dogs thrive in these fun, active experiences.
-Whether you have a strong puller, a high-energy companion, or you're simply looking to try something new, we’re here to help you harness that enthusiasm, get outdoors, and stay active together.
+Whether you have a strong puller, a high-energy companion, or simply want to try something new, we’re here to help you harness that enthusiasm, get outdoors, and stay active together.

 It’s all about having fun—and we truly believe life is better when shared outside with our four-legged friends.